AaronHassanRobinson/data_synchronisation_tool/README.md

 Data synchronisation tool for offensive cyber security assessment.
-Code in incomplete state, tried to explore the CDC algorithm but due to time constraints, the repo remains limited.
+Hand written code in incomplete state, tried to explore the CDC algorithm but due to time constraints, the repo remains limited.
+Instead, checkout the branch experimental/ai to see a working implementation of a sync based off the design document and diagram.
-Also did dev natively on MacOs and somethings may break on Linux lol.

 ![data_synchronisation_tool.drawio.png](docs/data_synchronisation_tool.drawio.png)